Cord Cutting Guide to Watching the 2016 NFL Season

 4) NFL Sunday Ticket

-If you don’t want to wait for your out-of-market Sunday game, and you are outside of the service area of Direct TV; then NFL Sunday Ticket might be for you.
+If you don’t want to wait for your out-of-market Sunday game, and you are outside of the service area of DIRECTV; then NFL Sunday Ticket might be for you.

-As I just mentioned, NFL Sunday Ticket is meant for people outside of the service area of Direct TV; ie in a rural area, apartment complex, or dorm room.
+As I just mentioned, NFL Sunday Ticket is meant for people outside of the service area of DIRECTV; ie in a rural area, apartment complex, or dorm room.
 Sunday Ticket gives you live access to every out of market game on Sunday.
-Here’s the price breakdown of Sunday Ticket:
+Here’s the price breakdown for Sunday Ticket:

 - To Go, $49.99 (in four payments): Watch games live on your tablet, phone or computer

-- Max, $89.99 (in four payments): Watch lives game on any connected device; includes NFL Red Zone channel and Direct TV Fantasy Zone.
-Red Zone channel is every touchdown from every Sunday game and Fantasy Zone is dedicate to, you guessed it, Fantasy NFL Football.
+- Max, $89.99 (in four payments): Watch lives game on any connected device; includes NFL Red Zone channel and DIRECTV Fantasy Zone.
+Red Zone channel is every touchdown from every Sunday game and Fantasy Zone is dedicated to, you guessed it, Fantasy NFL Football.

 If you go to one of these 300 US Colleges, you can qualify for a $99 (total) plan; which includes everything above.
 Compared to Game Pass, Sunday Ticket isn’t that great; but if you can get Game Pass, Sunday Ticket will help fill the void.